baharmon/lectures/content/computational-design/_index.md

 ---

+{{< slide background-image="quayola-pleasant-places.jpg" >}}

+{{< note >}}
+In Quayola’s Pleasant Places, film footage of a landscape is gradually transformed by algorithms to reveal the sublime in nature.
+As image analysis, image processing, and audio signal processing algorithms progressively distort the original footage and sound, the landscape becomes more and more abstract with windswept leaves, grasses, and flowers gradually transforming into swirls of color.
+In its eventual abstraction this video alludes to the impressionist tradition of landscape painting, but as a performance it explores the dynamic nature of sensation, memory, and the environment.
+{{< /note >}}

+---

 {{< slide background-iframe="https://player.vimeo.com/video/834027582" >}}

 {{< note >}}
-In Quayola’s Pleasant Places,
-film footage of a landscape is gradually transformed by algorithms to reveal the sublime in nature.
+In Quayola’s Pleasant Places, film footage of a landscape is gradually transformed by algorithms to reveal the sublime in nature.
 As image analysis, image processing, and audio signal processing algorithms progressively distort the original footage and sound, the landscape becomes more and more abstract with windswept leaves, grasses, and flowers gradually transforming into swirls of color.
 In its eventual abstraction this video alludes to the impressionist tradition of landscape painting, but as a performance it explores the dynamic nature of sensation, memory, and the environment.
 {{< /note >}}

 ---